 I’m going to start with a simple loose powder eye shadow which can be stored in a small sifter or eye shadow pot.
-If you prefer more of a pressed eye shadow, this recipe can easily be adapted.
+If you prefer more of a pressed eye shadow, this recipe can easily be adapted to design your own eyeshadow palette!
 But for now, I’m gonna show you how to store it in a regular pot.
-How to make pressed eyeshadow is coming very soon!

 I’ll also be showing you how to make gel eyeshadow, which is even easier!

 Mica powders are naturally shimmery, which will result in sparkly eye shadows.
 If you want to make matt eyeshadows then you will need to use only oxides and pigments.
 You will also need to change the base slightly by replacing the sericite mica with more magnesium stearate.

 Coffee grinders are pretty much a must-have for making your own makeup.
 When I first started out I would use a pestle and mortar to grind my powders together.
 Don’t get me wrong, it kinda worked.
 But it took such a long time and I still had trouble with my oxides not combining well enough.